hsanchez/hsanchez.github.io/index.md

 <blockquote id="followquote"><span class="quote">The best way to predict the future is to invent it.</span><small class='author'><a href='http://en.wikiquote.org/wiki/Alan_Kay'>Alan Kay</a></small></blockquote>

 Hi, I'm **Huascar** (pronounced wäs-kär), a Postdoctoral fellow at SRI International.
 Before joining SRI, I was a PhD candidate in the [Department of Computer Science at UC Santa Cruz](http://cs.soe.ucsc.edu/), working with [Jim Whitehead](http://users.soe.ucsc.edu/~ejw/) at the Software Introspection Lab.

-I received my PhD in December 2015 from UC Santa Cruz, and my MS in software engineering from San Jose State University in 2006.
-My primary research interest is software engineering, with a particular focus on programmer productivity, code foraging, and information retrieval.
+I received my PhD in Computer Science from UC Santa Cruz in December 2015, and my MS in Software Engineering from San Jose State University in 2006.
+My research background is in software engineering, with a particular focus on programmer productivity, human-computer interaction, and information retrieval.

 Cheers,